February 28, 2023

 For a college student, earning money may look a bit different than it does for the average person.

-Students usually spend the bulk of their time attending classes and studying (okay, and a bit of partying), so they often can’t get full-time jobs.
+Students usually spend the bulk of their time attending classes and studying (okay, and a bit of partying), so they usually can’t get full-time jobs.

-That said, there are plenty of ways for students to make money in college.
-Here are six broad categories that are most common:
+Regardless, there are plenty of ways for you to make money in college.
+Here are the 6 most common job categories for college students:

 Off-campus work (aka “normal jobs”)